top of page

 Stevens Family Page

-Welcome to The Stevens Family Page, which furnishes historical detail beyond the site index, exploring five generations of Stevens in the line of Jonathan Stevens of Dorchester County, Maryland, as well as the Thomas family in the line of Edmund Thomas (Sr.) of Kent, England.
+Welcome to The Stevens Family Page, which furnishes historical detail beyond the site index, exploring four generations of Stevens in the line of Jonathan Stevens of Dorchester County, Maryland, as well as the Hunt family which extends back five more generations to the royal line of King Henry VIII of England.

 (Note: There is another Elizabeth Willis (1813-1864; daughter of John and Mary Rowan) of the same age in Caroline Co. in the 1860 census with an older husband named John Fisk Willis,b. a.1809, and a daughter named Molly, b.
 1856.
 Per a photo of her tombstone on Find-a grave, this Elizabeth was born in 1813 and died Sept 10, 1864 in Caroline Co., MD, but she is a different individual from my ancestor, Elizabeth Stevens Bland Willis.
 Yet another Elizabeth Willis appears in Easton, Talbot Co.
 MD in the 1860 census.
 She is born ca. 1822 and is the wife of Lewis Willis, b.
 1826).
 The 1870 Talbot Co.
 MD census shows John Willis with wife Elizabeth (age 57, ie. born in 1813) and this appears to be my ancestor, Elizabeth Stevens Willis.
 In their household is a female (age 5) named Roxanne (Rosanne) and a 16 year old daughter named Mary T. (also known as"Mollie") who married Joseph Griffin.
 Roxanne (or Rosanna) was born in 1864.
 The number of DNA matches to Roxanne suggests that Elizabeth may have been her mother, giving birth at around age 51-54.
 While a birth at such an advanced age is unusual, another Easton researcher assured me it could happen, as she had an ancestor in the area who gave birth at age 57.
 My strong DNA matches to a number of descendants of Roxanne suggest that either Elizabeth gave birth to Roxanne at the age of 51-55, or the DNA matches to Roxanne are coming from her father's side, from her grandmother, Bethany Britannia Gootee Willis, who is the sister of my direct ancestor, Abel Gootee through a separate line.